vanmartinx/vanmartinx/README.md

 - 👋 Hi, I’m @vanmartinx
-- 👀 I’m interested in ...
+- 👀 I’m interested in Javascript, React, Typescript, .NET, C#
-- 🌱 I’m currently learning React Typescript
+- 🌱 I’m currently learning React Typescript Webpack
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on numerous projects with you
-- 📫 How to reach me ...
+- 📫 How to reach me?
+Here's my email karlfred.martinez@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: uhm 🙈

 <!---
 vanmartinx/vanmartinx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.